 “It’s a congregate-living setting where the residents or members have little or no need for care services or care reminders,” Bowman says.
 “Many of our residents in independent living communities still have jobs, are still driving, playing golf and living very active and robust lives.”

 Programs, activities and amenities offered in independent living settings — which may include full-scale restaurants or meal services — make life easier and fuller for some residents.
 “They’re living there for convenience’s sake,” Bowman says.
-“Maybe they don’t want to cook.
-So they’re having meals provided and they have that sense of belonging to a larger community.”
+“Maybe they don’t want to cook, so they’re having meals provided, and they have that sense of belonging to a larger community.”

 With all these services, might younger adults be attracted to independent living residences?
 There’s no age minimum, Bowman says, but his organization caters to a certain demographic.
-“We do typically serve older people and that’s where we want to focus our efforts,” he says.
+“We do typically serve older people, and that’s where we want to focus our efforts,” he says.
 “Our population is generally residents at least 65 to 105,” and some residents may be 105-plus.

-For residents dealing with health conditions, “There’s medical care in the building, but none of it is mandatory,” Avitabile says.
+For residents dealing with health conditions, “there’s medical care in the building, but none of it is mandatory,” Avitabile says.
 “That makes it different from assisted living.
-And you have more control, ultimately, if your independent living facility allows you to age in place, then ultimately you can bring in your own caregivers.
+And you have more control, ultimately; if your independent living facility allows you to age in place, then ultimately you can bring in your own caregivers.
 You can decide on how you want to do your med management and so forth.”

 Getting just enough extra care is possible, despite the emphasis on independence.
 “Generally, a resident can contract out,” Bowman says.
 “Quite often, our independent living residents will have companions that live with them in their homes, who come and stay with them for a period of time in their independent living apartment.
 We try to make that as seamless as possible, to help people with that transition.”

 Aging-in-place safety features like bathroom handrails may already be built in or can be added.
 “That’s something we’re able to provide for independent living residents, anytime someone asks: Can you make my apartment more accessible or easier to work in?”
 Bowman says.
-“Absolutely — we are really good at accommodating those requests.”
+“Absolutely.
+We are really good at accommodating those requests.”

 Transitioning to Assisted Living

-If your abilities change and you start needing help with these essential activities, then the possibility of assisted living may arise, Hashmi notes.
+If your abilities change and you start needing help with essential activities, then the possibility of assisted living may arise, Hashmi notes.
 “The senior living community will have that as an option,” he says.
 “So you’ll have the full spectrum.
-Portions of that will be independent living when you’re completely independent and there will also be a portion where services are provided with some of these things.”
+Portions of that will be independent living when you’re completely independent, and there will also be a portion where services are provided with some of these things.”